-The execution of the Carmelite Sisters of Compiegne is a sign that manifests the necessity of religious freedom as a privileged foundational principle to insure a just social order.
-It likely became utterly clear to the people of France that a government that would execute 16 nuns for daring to assert that their unique way of life transcended the power of the state to rule and regulate would likely kill anyone.
+The execution of the Carmelite Sisters of Compiegne is a sign that manifests the necessity of religious freedom as a privileged foundational principle to ensure a just social order.
+It likely became utterly clear to the people of France that a government that would execute sixteen nuns for daring to assert that their unique way of life transcended the power of the state to rule and regulate would likely kill anyone.
 No one would ever be safe.

-There are forces in our culture and in our world that even right now are pushing with ever greater force against the principle of religious freedom.
+There are forces in our culture and in our world that, even right now, are pushing with ever greater force against the principle of religious freedom.

-We owe it to the memory of the 16 Martyrs of Compiegne to resist these forces, and to resist with the same weapons of the Holy Spirit that they employed and that ultimately brought them victory.
+We owe it to the memory of the Sixteen Martyrs of Compiegne to resist these forces, and to resist with the same weapons of the Holy Spirit that they employed and that ultimately brought them victory.